shoken0x/wp-mjrecaptcha/README.md

 ## Description

+MJ-reCAPTCHA is a free CAPTCHA service that helps to analayze Mahjong pais.

 ## Notice

 If anyone is interested in taking up development of this plugin, please contact me at syokenz at gmail.com.
 I would be glad to provide access to the plugin repository.
 Preferably someone who has experience with the WP and WP multisite APIs (primarily their authorization and options APIs).